Cayden Wallace: Amateur career

 Wallace attended Greenbrier High School in Greenbrier, Arkansas.
 As a freshman in 2017, he hit .349 with four home runs before batting .481 with 11 home runs as a sophomore in 2018.
-As a junior in 2019, he batted .514 with six home runs and 22 RBIs.
+As a junior in 2019, he batted .514 with six home runs and 22 RBI.
 That summer, he played in the Under Armour All-America Baseball Game at Wrigley Field.
 His senior season in 2020 was cancelled after eight games due to the COVID-19 pandemic, but he was still named the Gatorade Baseball Player of the Year for the state of Arkansas.

 Wallace went unselected in the 2020 Major League Baseball draft and enrolled at the University of Arkansas to play college baseball for the Arkansas Razorbacks.
-In 2021, as a freshman at Arkansas, Wallace started sixty games (mainly in right field) in which he slashed .279/.369/.500 with 14 home runs, 44 RBIs, 11 doubles, and a team-leading 67 hits.
+In 2021, as a freshman at Arkansas, Wallace started sixty games (mainly in right field) in which he slashed .279/.369/.500 with 14 home runs, 44 RBI, 11 doubles, and a team-leading 67 hits.
 His 14 home runs were second on the team behind Robert Moore and also tied the freshman home run record set by Heston Kjerstad.
 He was named a Freshman All-American, making him the 24th Razorback to earn the honors.
 After the 2021 season, he played collegiate summer baseball for the Bourne Braves of the Cape Cod Baseball League.
 For the 2022 season, Wallace moved to third base.
-He was named the Southeastern Conference (SEC) Player of the Week on March 15 after he hit three home runs (two grand slams) and had 13 RBIs over a weekend series.
-Over 65 games, he batted .297 with 16 home runs, sixty RBIs, and 19 doubles, and ended the season as a top-40 prospect for the upcoming draft.
+He was named the Southeastern Conference (SEC) Player of the Week on March 15 after he hit three home runs (two grand slams) and had 13 RBI over a weekend series.
+Over 65 games, he batted .297 with 16 home runs, sixty RBI, and 19 doubles, and ended the season as a top-40 prospect for the upcoming draft.